learning-zone/css-basics/README.md

 #### Q. Which property is used to add or subtract space between the words of a sentence?
-* The word-spacing property is used to add or subtract space between the words of a sentence.
+The `word-spacing` property is used to add or subtract space between the words of a sentence.

 #### Q. Which property is used to indent the text of a paragraph?
-* The text-indent property is used to indent the text of a paragraph.
+The `text-indent` property is used to indent the text of a paragraph.

 #### Q. Which property is used to align the text of a document?
-* The text-align property is used to align the text of a document.
+The `text-align` property is used to align the text of a document.

-* ```text-align: center``` will do the horizontal alignment but vertical-align: middle will not work here. there are couple of different ways to solve this problem and one of them are positioning.
-You make the parent as relative position and child as absolute positioning.
-And then define all position parameter as sero and width 50% and height 30% (sounds messy look at the example and read ref)
 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>